 The switch consists of a length of superconducting wire non-inductively wound with an electrical heater.
 The superconducting switch, as supplied, has this length of superconductor wired in parallel with the entire magnet.
 The superconducting wire is made resistive by raising its temperature using the heater.
 The switch is then in its open state and current, due to a voltage across the magnet terminals, will flow in the superconducting magnet windings in preference to the resistive switch element.
 The switch is in its closed state when the heater is turned off and the switch element becomes superconductive again.
-The process of establishing persistent mode operation of the magnet consists of energizing the magnet to give the required field with the switch in the open state, closing the switch and then reducing the current flowing through the magnet current leads to zero, leaving the magnet in its previously energized state.
-The current flowing in the magnet windings remains constant as the magnet lead current is reduced, the current flowing in the closed switch then being the difference between the magnet and lead currents.
+The process of establishing persistent mode operation of the magnet consists of energising the magnet to give the required field with the switch in the open state, closing the switch and then reducing the current flowing through the magnet current leads to zero, leaving the magnet in its previously energised state.
+The current flowing in the closed switch then being the difference between the magnet and lead currents.